Michigan Tech Prepares to Maintain Outstanding Education Despite Proposed Budget Cuts

 The Governor’s proposed budget, which will now be considered by the state legislature, also suggests budget parameters for the following year, based on a university funding formula to be developed by the State Budget Director’s office.
 Under this formula, the Governor indicated that state funding for universities would not decrease again in fiscal year 2013.

 “We are looking forward to conversations with the Legislature regarding relief on unfunded mandates,” said Michigan Tech president Glenn Mroz.
 “We have anticipated and planned for state spending reductions for several years now, and the only real question was what the dollar reduction in the governor’s budget would be.”

 The Executive Team will be reviewing its budget reduction plan with the Board of Trustees next week at a Board retreat.

 “Our task in the coming days and months is to choose the best financial options for Michigan Tech, so that our programs continue to instill the knowledge and confidence that graduates need to be top-ranked in science, technology, engineering, math and management,” Mroz said.

 According to Mroz, the critical issue is much broader than balancing the state budget.
 “It’s really a matter of national priorities,” he said.
 “As a state and a nation, we need to clearly express our priorities and fund them, especially when finances are difficult.
 People need to ask themselves: What are the things we need to do to be an economic powerhouse again?
 Michigan and all other states need to stay committed to educating students to thrive in an intensely competitive world.”

 Mroz will hold an open campus forum to discuss this at 2 p.m.
 Monday, February 21 in Ballroom A of the Memorial Union Building on the Michigan Tech campus.

-The Board of Control will consider Michigan Tech’s fiscal year 2012 budget at its April 29, 2011 meeting.
+The Board of Trustees will consider Michigan Tech’s fiscal year 2012 budget at its April 29, 2011 meeting.